-This award, which honors Dr. Parkinson for his leadership in establishing both the U.S. Global Positioning System and the Satellite Division of the ION, recognizes an outstanding graduate student in the field of Global Navigation Satellite Systems (GNSS).
+This award, which honors Dr. Bradford W. Parkinson's leadership in establishing both the U.S. Global Positioning System and the Satellite Division of the ION, recognizes an outstanding graduate student in the field of Position, Navigation, Timing (PNT) and/or Applications.

 The award shall consist of a suitable plaque with appropriate wording and a $2,500 honorarium.

-Submissions received after June 30 will not be considered.
+Submissions received after the closing date will not be considered.

-For full information on the selection committee and voting procedures, download the Satellite Division Award Policies and Procedures.
+For full information on eligibility, nominations, selection committee and voting procedures, view the Satellite Division Award Policies and Procedures.

 The Parkinson Award winner’s nominator, typically a supervising professor, will be notified of the winner and given permission to notify the recipient.